Need to Know (Doja Cat song): Reception

 "Need to Know" was released to widespread critical acclaim.
 Vulture crowned "Need to Know" as the best song of 2021 and deemed it "the best showcase of all the talents [Doja Cat]'s possessed for years", praising her "vocal contortionism" and "overflowing charisma".
 In an album review for Uproxx, Bianca Gracie crowned "Need to Know" as the best song on Planet Her and described it as "an otherworldly joyride driven by the mad scientist that is Doja Cat", whom she proclaimed was "in true alien form" as she simultaneously channeled "a raunchy freak, cooing baby, helium sucker, and frantic spitter over a galaxy of ice-cold trap melodies."
 Meaghan Garvey of Billboard said that the song celebrates Doja Cat's femininity and revels in her sense of humor.
 Writing for the same magazine, Jason Lipshutz noted that "Need to Know" is "rife with thinly veiled innuendos and sexual demands" and it "features one of Doja Cat's most liberated vocal performances -- singing, rapping, pleading, crooning, remaining singular in her delivery and utterly fearless on the microphone".
-In Billboard's review of the album, Billboard staff deemed the song "a prime example of how Doja doesn't ... rely on ... shock value ... to make her songs click ... her delivery and vocal performances ... carry this song".
+In Billboard's review of the album, Billboard staff deemed the song "a prime example of how Doja doesn’t solely rely on the shock value of her lyrics to make her songs click; the theatricality of her delivery and vocal performances are what truly carry this song and the rest of Planet Her.".

 In 2021, "Need to Know" was nominated for the MTV Video Music Award for Song of the Summer.
 The following year, the song received a nomination at the 64th Annual Grammy Awards for Best Melodic Rap Performance.